StephenAnimates/tk-tvpaint/README.md

 The Flow Production Tracking Toolkit Default Configuration
 -------------------------------------------------------------------------

-Welcome to the Flow Production Tracking Toolkit default configuration!
+This is based on the Flow Production Tracking (ShotGrid) Toolkit default configuration!

 For more information, go to the following url: https://developer.shotgridsoftware.com/8085533c/?title=ShotGrid+Integrations+Admin+Guide